rbms-bsc/DCRMR/_pages/Phys-desc/Extent-of-manifestation.md

 ### 5.20.95 Incomplete publications

 <a name="5.20.95.1">5.20.95.1</a> If a volume, or an individual sequence of pages or leaves within a volume, lacks pages or leaves at its end—or an unpaginated or unfoliated volume or sequence lacks any pages or leaves—and the paging or foliation of a complete exemplar of the manifestation cannot be ascertained, record the number of the last numbered or unnumbered page, leaf, or column using the appropriate term followed by ”(incomplete).”
 If pages or leaves appear to be missing from both the first and last part of the volume, and the extent of the complete volume cannot be ascertained, record the first and last numbers of the pages, leaves, or columns preceded by the appropriate term.
 Record in a [note on extent of manifestation](/DCRMR/phys-desc/Note-on-extent-of-manifestation/) that the extent is based on an incomplete exemplar (see [5.201.3.93](/DCRMR/phys-desc/Note-on-extent-of-manifestation/#5.201.3.93)).
-Record the imperfection in a [note on extent of item](/DCRMR/notes-on-items/Note-on-extent-of-item/) (see [8.24.3.2](/DCRMR/notes-on-items/Note-on-extent-of-item/#8.24.3.2)).
+Record the imperfection in a [Note on extent of item](/DCRMR/notes-on-items/Note-on-extent-of-item/) (see [8.23.3.2](/DCRMR/notes-on-items/Note-on-extent-of-item/#8.23.3.2)).

 >Example:
 > <CITE>142 pages (incomplete)</CITE>